ZSFG Primary Care General Internal Medicine Track

 Welcome to the San Francisco General Internal Medicine Primary Care Track of the UCSF Internal Medicine Residency Program (SFPC).

-We were founded in 1982 by Dr. Rick Haber with the vision to provide comprehensive, outstanding and equitable medical care and advocacy for diverse patients and populations, particularly for those from marginalized groups.
+We were founded in 1982 by Dr. Rick Haber with the vision to provide comprehensive, outstanding medical care and advocacy for all individuals, with a focus on serving medically, economically, and educationally disadvantaged populations.
 We are a three-year residency program at San Francisco General Hospital, one of the top-ranking public hospitals in the country and a part of the UCSF Internal Medicine Residency.
-Our residents rotate through all of our excellent teaching hospitals including San Francisco General, UCSF Medical Center at Parnassus, and the San Francisco VA Medical Center.
-Our 24 SFPC residents have their continuity primary care clinic at The Richard Fine People’s Clinic (RFPC) which was founded in 1970 as one of the first outpatient clinics at a public hospital in the United States and serves over 9,000 diverse patients.
+Our residents rotate through all of our excellent teaching hospitals, including San Francisco General, UCSF Medical Center at Parnassus, and the San Francisco VA Medical Center.
+Our 24 SFPC residents have their continuity primary care clinic at The Richard Fine People’s Clinic (RFPC), which was founded in 1970 as one of the first outpatient clinics at a public hospital in the United States and serves over 9,000 diverse patients.

 24